-Whether using transfer or not, works vary widely in their choice of deep-learning architecture, from the relatively shallow (for today's standards) VGG~\cite{yu2017automated,menegola2017knowledge,ge2017exploiting,lopez2017skin}, mid-range GoogLeNet~\cite{yu2017automated,esteva2017dermatologist,harangi2017skin,yang2017novel,vasconcelos2017increasing}, until the deeper ResNet~\cite{harangi2017skin,matsunaga2017image,menegola2017recod,bi2017automatic,codella2017deep} or Inception~\cite{esteva2017dermatologist,menegola2017recod,devries2017skin}.
+Whether using transfer or not, works vary widely in their choice of deep-learning architecture, from the relatively shallow (for today's standards) VGG~\cite{yu2017automated,menegola2017knowledge,lopez2017skin,ge2017exploiting}, mid-range GoogLeNet~\cite{yu2017automated,esteva2017dermatologist,harangi2017skin,yang2017novel,vasconcelos2017increasing}, until the deeper ResNet~\cite{menegola2017recod,harangi2017skin,codella2017deep,matsunaga2017image,bi2017automatic} or Inception~\cite{menegola2017recod,esteva2017dermatologist,devries2017skin}.
 On the one hand, more recent architectures tend to be deeper, and to yield better accuracies; on the other hand, they require more data and are more difficult to parameterize and train.
 Although high-level frameworks for deep learning have simplified training those networks, a good deal of craftsmanship is still involved.
-In this work we contrast two architectures: \textbf{ResNet-101-v2}~\cite{He2016eccv}, and \textbf{Inception-v4}~\cite{szegedy2016inceptionv4}.
+In this work, we contrast two architectures: \textbf{ResNet-101-v2}~\cite{He2016eccv}, and \textbf{Inception-v4}~\cite{szegedy2016inceptionv4}.
 Both are very deep and show outstanding performance on ImageNet, but Inception-v4 is considerably deeper and bigger than ResNet-101-v2.

 Data augmentation is another technique used to bypass the need for data, while also enhancing networks' invariance properties.
-Augmentation creates a myriad of new samples by applying random distortions (e.g., rotations, crops, resizes, color changes) to the existing samples.
-Augmentation provides best performance when applied to both train and test samples, but only the most recent melanoma detection works follow that scheme~\cite{nasr2016melanoma,menegola2017knowledge,menegola2017recod,bi2017automatic,devries2017skin}.
-Train-only augmentation is still very common~\cite{yu2017automated,esteva2017dermatologist,ge2017exploiting,lopez2017skin,diaz2017incorporating,yang2017novel,vasconcelos2017increasing}.
+Augmentation creates a myriad of new samples by applying random distortions (e.g., rotations, crops, resizes, color changes) to existing samples.
+Augmentation provides best performance when applied to both train and test samples, but only the most recent skin lesion analysis works follow that scheme~\cite{menegola2017recod,nasr2016melanoma,menegola2017knowledge,bi2017automatic,devries2017skin,perez2018data}.
+Train-only augmentation is still very common~\cite{yu2017automated,esteva2017dermatologist,lopez2017skin,ge2017exploiting,yang2017novel,vasconcelos2017increasing,diaz2017incorporating}.

 In this work, we evaluate two \textbf{augmentation distortion setups} (TensorFlow/Slim's default for each network, and an attempt to customize it for skin lesions).
 We always apply augmentation to the train samples, but evaluate the impact of applying or not \textbf{augmentation for test samples}.